buttheadbob/MDK-SE/The-Minifier.md

 Edit your Steam launch option by right-clicking on the game in Steam, select `properties`, the `General` tab, and click the button named `Set launch options`.
 Add `-plugin FullPathToTheDLLHere`.
 That's all you need to do; your limit is now gone.

 Again; since scripts run on the server, this will only work for local games.

+**Note:** The DLL in this zip will likely be blocked by your OS.
+This will cause the game to crash as it will refuse to load the assembly.
+You will need to right-click the DLL, select properties, and unblock it.